 If, at the valuation date, the Fund had been invested in this portfolio, then in carrying out this valuation it would not be appropriate to make any allowance for growth assets out-performance or any adjustment to market implied inflation assumption due to supply/demand distortions in the bond markets.
-This would result in real return versus CPI inflation of minus 1% per annum at the valuation date.
-On this basis of assessment, the assessed value of the Fund's liabilities at the valuation would have been significantly higher, resulting in a funding level of 63%.
-This is a measure of the level of reliance on future investment returns i.e. level of investment risk being taken.
+This would result in real return versus CPI inflation of nil per annum at the valuation date.
+On this basis of assessment, the assessed value of the Fund's liabilities at the valuation would have been significantly higher, resulting in a funding level of 59%.

 Departure from a minimum risk investment strategy, in particular to include growth assets such as equities, gives a better prospect that the assets will, over time, deliver returns in excess of CPI inflation and reduce the contribution requirements.
 The target solvency position of having sufficient assets to meet the Fund's pension obligations might in practice therefore be achieved by a range of combinations of funding plan, investment strategy and investment performance.
-The overall strategic asset allocation is set out in the Investment Strategy Statement.